ollelogdahl/concord/README.md

 foundation for consistent hashing that's fully resilient to node failures, making it ideal for building scalable distributed systems.

-The design of this library is based upon the formally proven work by Pamela Zave.
+The design of this library is based upon the formal work by Pamela Zave, which provides a solid theoretical foundation for the implementation.

 # Features

 * **Failure Resilient:** Built-in configurable resilience to node failures ($N$), ensuring the ring remains operational and consistent.
-* **Consistent Hashing Core:** Provides the robust underlying logic for consistent hashing in a distributed environment.
+* **Consistent Hashing Core:** Provides the basic primitives for consistent hashing in a distributed environment.
 * **Range Change Callbacks:** Includes a callback function (`OnRangeChange`) that notifies the application when a node becomes responsible for a new range of keys, essential for building a DHT.